clementpl/influx-crypto-trader/README.md

 Features:

 - Simulation/Backtesting (Live TODO)
+- Configure trader to work with multiple cryptocurrencies and multiple timeframe easily
-- Add new indicator easily
+- Create new indicator (nodejs)
-- Create your own strategy easily (nodejs)
+- Create your own strategy (nodejs)
-- Optimize a strategy using genetic algorithm
+- Optimize a strategy using genetic algorithm (api POST request)
-- Trader workers, Each trader run in a subprocess (communication IPC)
+- Trader workers, Each trader run in a subprocess (communication using IPC)

 ## Getting started